-School councillors can attend face-to-face training offered state-wide.
+School councillors can attend training offered state-wide.
 The training uses the Improving School Governance package and is at no cost to school council members.
-Training is available in the following modules: Governance, Strategic Planning and Finance.
+Training is available in the following modules for students: Governance, Strategic Planning, and Finance.

-Students are encouraged to attend face-to-face training offered by the Department, in consultation with the principal.
-The principal is responsible for providing evidence of parent/quardian permission to the training providers should the student participate in training.
+Students are encouraged to attend the virtual training offered by the Department in consultation with the principal.
+The principal is responsible for providing evidence of parent/carer permission to the training providers.

 The modules are also accessible as online training.
-Participants can complete the modules at their own pace, in any order and are able to return to each module as many times as necessary.
-To access the online training see: Improving School Governance on the Department's website http://www.schoolgovernance.vic.edu.au/>
+Participants can complete the modules at their own pace, in any order and are able to return to each module as often as necessary.

+To access the online training options, see:

+School Council - Training and Good Governance on the Department's website at https://www2.education.vic.gov.au/pal/school-council-training/policy